ylefebvre/link-library/readme.txt

 Further configuration is available under the Link Library Settings panel.

 == Changelog ==

+= 6.6.13 =
+* Fixed issue with New tag displayed before link name not working correctly if link name is not the first field or is in a table

 = 6.6.12 =
 * Fixed bug with image link not displayed at the right place with new dedicated page option